cicdsummerschool/session-4/README.md

 ## [Deploying an Amazon ECS service using a blue/green deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-blue-green.html)

 The AWS documentation provides a detailed guide on implementing Blue/Green Deployments using Amazon ECS and AWS CodeDeploy.
 It walks through setting up the necessary infrastructure, including load balancers, ECS clusters, and task definitions.
 The guide also covers the creation of deployment groups and CodeDeploy resources, and how to monitor and manage the deployment process.
 It ends with instructions on cleaning up resources to avoid unnecessary charges.
-This comprehensive guide ensures a smooth and controlled deployment process with minimal risk.

 - Full article [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-blue-green.html).